 I never told anyone.
+We never talked about it.
 Secrets can feel terrible and can make kids feel really alone and confused.
 This was the last time I went camping with my dad unless all the boys went too.
 I never saw this women or her son again.
 Al returned home, again, just a few short weeks after.
 I have never eaten s’mores since.

 Although it may seem scary or hard, you need to say something to someone should this kind of thing happen to you.
 Say something.